 The OECD recently stated that the global economy remains in a lowgrowth trap.
 The recent resurgence of our domestic economy is therefore extremely fragile and should not be taken for granted.
 We are living in uncertain times and the current period of relative stability should not foster a culture of complacency; especially when it comes to margin & cost controls.
 The key factor here is uncertainty.
-Post BREXIT, Post Trump... who knows what is next and who knows the implications derived from these macro-economic events.
+Major political and economic shifts... who knows what is next and who knows the implications derived from these macro-economic events.
 They are ultimately out of our control.
 What we do know is that in reality, despite the upturn, the ability to increase prices is still proving difficult and costs are rising.
 While many of the factors squeezing your margin are outside of your control, there are ways you can make a difference.
 Understanding and controlling your costs is one and implementing tighter margin controls is another.
 But to do this, and to make a real impact on your bottom line, you need to get relevant business controls in place and working for you in an automated fashion, via your business software.

-The Margin Squeeze

-The factors squeezing your margin are often macro factors that are outside your control.
+Intact Insights - Controlling Margins and Cost The Margin Squeeze The factors squeezing your margin are often macro factors that are outside your control.